sidgan/nasaweb/backend/constellations/README.md

 ***
 ## Use

 Before running the python script, make sure that the above requirements are met.
-If these packages havent been installed on your system, use the following lines:
+If these packages havent been installed on your system, you may use `pip` to install these.

 `pip install astropy`
 `pip install --pre astroquery`